Protecting the “Grand Canyon of the Eel River”

 A Family Legacy

-Lone Pine Ranch was owned for decades by Dean G. Witter, the founder of Dean Witter and Co., in 1924.
-Based in San Francisco, Dean Witter and Co. was one of the few brokerage firms on the West Coast when it was created, and the company’s foresight and determination allowed the it to be one of the few firms in the nation to survive the Great Depression.
+Lone Pine Ranch was owned for decades by Dean G. Witter, who founded Dean Witter and Co. in 1924.
+Based in San Francisco, Dean Witter and Co. was one of the few brokerage firms on the West Coast when it was created, and the company’s foresight and determination allowed it to become one of the few firms in the nation to survive the Great Depression.
 Witter purchased the land in the early 1940s and, until recently, the property had been owned by his heirs.
 They are ecstatic to see the ranch protected and the Witter family legacy preserved.

 Our Role